WIZO Haifa Academy of Design and Education

 The Haifa University School of Design, established following a merger between the Neri Bloomfield School of Design and Education, formerly known as WIZO Haifa, and the University of Haifa.
-Prior to the merger, the academic center served as a college for training designers, integrating education studies into its programs.
+Before the merger, the academic center served as a college for training designers, integrating education studies into its programs.

 The School of Design is located on the Campus Hamoshava in the German Colony of Haifa.

-The Haifa School of Design, named after Neri Bloomfield and formerly WIZO Canada, It is the leading professional and academic institution for higher education in art in northern Israel.
+The Haifa School of Design, named after Neri Bloomfield and formerly WIZO Canada, is the leading professional and academic institution for higher education in art in northern Israel.
 The school Dean is Prof. Leah Peretz.

 History

 The academy was founded in 1971 by the international WIZO organization to train professional artists and art teachers.
 Initially, the academy shared a building with the WIZO High School of Art in the neighbourhood of Upper Hadar.
-In 2004 the academy moved down to a refurbished modern building in the German Colony.
+In 2004, the academy moved down to a refurbished modern building in the German Colony.
 In 2024 it was merged into the University of Haifa.